-Students and/or their parents should be present (or arrange a suitable proxy) on Results Day, to sort out any issues which may arise from the student's results.
-We prefer to talk to the student to sort out any issues and, if planning a journey on that day, be ready to amend arrangements and delay departure, if a discussion is needed.
+Students and/or their parents should be present (or arrange a suitable proxy) on Results Day, to resolve any issues which may arise from the student's results.
+We prefer to talk to the student in person so, if planning a journey that day, be ready to amend arrangements and delay departure, if a discussion is needed.
 If there are no issues, students will automatically be timetabled for their original subject offer.

-If a student decides not to take the Sixth Form place offered, they must immediately notify the Sixth Form Office using the form provided; the School has a legal duty to report the destinations of St George's leavers.
+If a student decides not to take the Sixth Form place offered, they must immediately notify the Sixth Form Office using the form provided; the School has a legal duty to report the destinations of all St George's leavers.
 This also then allows the place to be released to other applicants.